 Standard Description Effective Date Effect on the financial statements or other significant matters Accounting Standards Update 2016-02, Leases This standard was issued to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities, including leases classified as operating leases under current GAAP, on the balance sheet and requiring additional disclosures about leasing arrangements.
-This standard requires a modified retrospective approach to adoption.
+An entity can apply the new leases standard retrospectively to each prior reporting period presented or with the cumulative effect of initially applying the standard recognized at the date of initial application in retained earnings.
+We plan to use the latter approach.
 This standard is effective January 1, 2019, with early adoption permitted.
-We intend to adopt this standard on January 1, 2019.
+We intend to adopt on that date.
 We are in the process of determining the impact on our consolidated financial statements.
 We have selected a software solution to be compatible with our enterprise software system.
 Development of our selected solution is ongoing, as it is not yet fully compliant with the requirements of the standard.
 The timely readiness of the lease software system is critical to ensure an efficient and effective adoption of the standard.

-Note 3: Acquisitions
+Note 3: Divestiture and Acquisitions